Spyro24/fanl_yp-Block-Remover/readme.md

     Mode 2: Select blocks you want to keep (all other blocks will be removed).

-This approach gives you flexible control over cleaning your game files.
+## Requirements
+Python 3.12 or newer

 ## Usage

-Make sure you have python3.12 or greater installed and execute `python3 deinfectGameFile.py` in a shell or CMD.
+Make sure that you have a backup of your gamefiles

-After that follow the steps that the programm gives you.
+1. Open a terminal or command prompt.
+2. Navigate to the directory containing the script.
+3. Run: `python3 deinfectGameFile.py`
+4. Follow the steps
+5. rename the output file `[GameID]_fixed` to `[GameID]`
+6. zip it and impoort it back